 9/17/1986--Introduced.Foreign Agricultural and Mineral Investment Reform Act of 1986 - Directs the Secretary of the Treasury to instruct the U.S. Executive Directors of the multilateral development banks to oppose any ...

 Read more >

 The bill’s title was written by its sponsor.

 Sep 17, 1986

-The “H.R.” in “H.R.
-5537” means this is a House of Representatives bill in the United States Congress.
+This is a House of Representatives bill in the United States Congress (indicated by the “H.R.” in “H.R.
+5537”).
 A bill must be passed by both the House and Senate in identical form and then be signed by the President to become law.

 The committee chair determines whether a bill will move past the committee stage.

 There have been no roll call votes related to this bill.

 Civic Impulse.
 (2015).
 H.R.
 5537 — 99th Congress: Foreign Agricultural and Mineral Investment Reform Act of 1986.
 Retrieved from https://www.govtrack.us/congress/bills/99/hr5537